-We've tested over 210 monitors, and below are our picks for the best 4k 144Hz gaming monitors to buy.
-Also, see our recommendations for the best monitors for Xbox Series X, the best monitors for PS5, and the best monitors for PC gaming.
+We've bought and tested over 260 monitors, and below are our picks for the best 4k 144Hz monitors to buy.
+Also, see our recommendations for the best monitors for Xbox Series X, the best monitors for PS5, and the best 4k gaming monitors.

 Our recommendations are based on what we think are the best 4k 144Hz gaming monitors currently available.
 They're adapted to be valid for most people, in each price range.
 Rating is based on our review, factoring in price, and feedback from our visitors.

-If you would prefer to make your own decision, here is the list of all of our 4k 144Hz monitor reviews.
+If you would prefer to make your own decision, here is the list of all of our 4k monitor reviews that have a minimum refresh rate of 144Hz.
 Be careful not to get too caught up in the details.
 Most monitors are good enough to please most people, and the things we fault monitors on are often not noticeable unless you really look for them.